A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity: Numerical validation of the model in photonic sensors

-In this section we will apply the CMT and the deduced analytical expression of GH shif and GH sensitivity for photonic sensors supporting SPR or BSW.
-We will check their validity with numerical simulations. \\ For the numerical simulation, the reflectivity versus the angle of excitation are computed by the transfer matrix theory for SPR and by RCWA commercial software (Rsoft) for BSW metasurface.
-The GH shifts are deduced from reflectivity spectra by using the Artmann's equation (\ref{eq:GHtheorique}).
-The GH sensitivity is computed with relation (\ref{eq:defSensibilite}) when varying the refractive index of the medium of analyte (starting with water).
-All the physical parameters that characterize the sensor i.e the quality factor $Q$, the sensitivity in wavelength $S_{\lambda}$ and the angular dispersion $a$ are extracted for the numerical simulation of the reflectivity when the wavelength or the refractive index of the analyte media vary. $Q$ is given by the ratio between the resonant wavelength and the half width at middle height of the reflectivity spectra. $S_{\lambda}$ is the slope of the variation of the position resonance in wavelength of the reflectivity spectra when the refractive index is changed.
-And $a$ is the slope of the tangent in the dispersion curve i.e the variation of the pulsation position $\omega_{res}$ of the resonance when the angle of excitation $\theta$ varies.\\
+In this section we test the calculated analytical expression of GH shift and GH sensitivity with numerical simulations on two different photonic sensors: the first one based on SPR and the second exploiting Bloch Surface Waves (BSW). \\

+In the following, the reflectivity versus the angle of incidence is numerically computed by the transfer matrix method for SPR and by rigorous coupled-wave analysis (RCWA) by using a commercial software (Rsoft) for BSW metasurface.
+The GH shifts are calculated from the reflectivity spectra by using Artmann's equation (\ref{eq:GHtheorique}).
+The GH sensitivity is computed with relation (\ref{eq:defSensibilite}) when varying the refractive index of the surrounding medium.
+All the physical parameters that characterize the sensor i.e. the quality factor $Q$, the sensitivity in wavelength $S_{\lambda}$ and the angular dispersion $a$ are extracted for the numerical simulation of the reflectivity when either the wavelength or the refractive index of the analyte media varies. $Q$ is calculated as the ratio between the resonant wavelength and the full-width at half maximum of the reflectivity spectra. $S_{\lambda}$ is the slope of the variation of the resonant wavelength as a function of the refractive index chnage.
+Finally, $a$ is the slope of the tangent in the dispersion curve i.e. the variation of $\omega_{res}$ when the angle of excitation $\theta$ varies around the angle of excitation $\theta_{res}$.\\

-For SPR the reflectivity versus the angle of excitation is presented at 750 nm wavelength for a gold layer of 48.5 nm deposited on a amorphous GST layer of 5 nmm deposited itself on dielectric glass of refractive index 1.64.
-The gold layer is in contact with the analyte medium (water usually).
-When excited at a particular angle of incidence $\theta_{res}$, a resonance effect occurs that are characterized in reflectivity by a peak in intensity as shown in figure \ref{fig:GH_SPRPCM}a).
-The phase presents an abrupt jump that leads to a lateral shift of the reflected beam (see figure \ref{fig:GH_SPRPCM}b).
+The device used for the SPR sensor comprises a gold layer of 49.5 nm deposited on an amorphous GST layer of 5 nm deposited itself on dielectric glass of refractive index 1.64 (figure \ref{fig:GH_principe}a).
+The reflectivity versus the angle of excitation is presented at a wavelength of 750 nm.
+The resonance of the system appears as an intensity dip in the reflectivity spectrum at a particular angle of incidence $\theta_{res}$, as shown in figure \ref{fig:GH_SPRPCM}a).
+Along with this resonance, we observe an abrupt phase jump.
+As explained previously, the Artman's relation (\ref{eq:GHtheorique}) connects this phase variation to a GH shift in the reflected beam (see figure \ref{fig:GH_SPRPCM}b).
+We calculate a very large GH shift $D_{HG} > 50~\mu m$, which is a displacement that is 67 times larger than the wavelength.